Information for New York Victims of Domestic Violence and New York Protections for Victims of Hate Crimes

-2. In the written request, the requestor should include an alternative address, telephone number and/or other reasonable method of contact.
+- In the written request, the requester should include an alternative address, telephone number and/or other reasonable methods of contact.

-3. The request should be made by faxing a copy of the order of protection to GEICO at 1-866-719-6104.
-If you are unable to fax a copy of the order, please email the request to R2CRU@geico.com or mail it to us at GEICO 750 Woodbury Road, Woodbury, NY 11797 Attention Consumer Relations.
+- The request should be made by faxing a copy of the order of protection to GEICO at (866) 719-6104.
+If you are unable to fax a copy of the order, please email the request to R2CRU@geico.com or mail it to us at GEICO PO BOX 9507, Fredericksburg, VA 22403 Attention Consumer Relations.

-4. Once a valid request has been received and implemented, a requestor may only revoke the prior request by submitting to us a written sworn statement revoking the request.
+- Once a valid request has been received and implemented, a requester may only revoke the prior request by submitting to us a written sworn statement revoking the request.